XZVB12/Conky-Preset/README.md

 * Fixed values are changed to variables to work correctly on most systems without changing the code. (e.g. host name, distribution name, version, DE name)

 #### Installation:
-* Copy project files (conkyrc and folders) to the $HOME/.conky/ARCH-V-3/ folder
+* Copy project files (conkyrc and folders) to the $HOME/.conky/ARCH-V-3/
 * Enable using Conky Manager
 * Enjoy